Shaamallow/texture-diffusion/README.md

 To see **Texture Diffusion** in action, follow the instructions below.
 Video and image examples are provided for each major feature to guide you through different capabilities.

 > [!CAUTION]
-> Make sure you have specified a Output Path before running the add-on on Windows `Properties > Output > Output > Path`
+> Make sure you have specified an Output Path before running the add-on on Windows `Properties > Output > Output > Path`

 ### Texture Generation